Understanding your plan fees and expenses

 - Administrative fees (paid to the plan’s investment consultant, auditors, accountants, outside counsel and other administrative resources).

 - Investment expenses (taken out of individual investments by the managers of the funds in which participants were invested).

 In the past, participants did not see separate charges for these plan-related costs on their quarterly statements; the costs were netted against participants’ investment balances.
 The recordkeeping and administrative fees were paid out of the investment expenses charged by the providers of the funds in which the participants were invested, and were based on the total assets in each participant’s account.

 Going forward, the recordkeeping fees will be assessed based on a percentage of your account balance and will vary by provider.
-These fees and the investment expenses charged by the managers of the funds in the investment lineup are listed in the Guide to New Investments.
+These fees and the investment expenses charged by the managers of the funds in the investment lineup are listed in the Retirement Plan Enrollment Brochures.
 These expenses are generally lower than the expenses charged by the managers of the funds in the prior lineup.